m41130/BlogposterDEV/README.md

 # BlogposterCMS

-📚 Full documentation moved to [`/docs`](./docs) – for setup, architecture, security and developer guides.
+📚 Full documentation lives in [`docs/index.md`](./docs/index.md) – your entry point for installation, architecture, security and developer guides.

 > "The last CMS you'll ever fork."
 > BlogposterCMS is what happens when a dev snaps after one too many WordPress updates.